urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Arguments**

 - **array**
-  : the argument shall be an _allocatable_ array.
+  : the argument shall be an _allocatable_ array or allocatable scalar.

 - **scalar**
   : the argument shall be an _allocatable_ scalar.